zsq259/TokenSkip/Readme.md

 - [x] Release evaluation code on GSM8K and MATH-500
 - [x] Release code for compressed CoT data construction
 - [x] Add instructions for SFT (LoRA) on LLaMA-Factory
+- [ ] Investigations on TokenSkip with larger model scales

 ## Model Weights